-- 13. The Town of Concord will continue to cooperate with public, private, and home schools in providing educational opportunities when appropriate.
-This could include encouraging use or rental of Town facilities by schools or home school groups to aid in providing learning opportunities or school sports-related activities. - 14.
-The Town will pursue written agreements with each community involved in a shared road maintenance effort.
+- 12. The Town may want to evaluate and quantify the current level of police protection and police presence within the Town with the objective of making a determination as to the adequacy of the services provided. - 13.
+The Town will reevaluate fire and ambulance services as contracts expire to ensure the best protection to the Town citizens and to areasonable and competitive cost to the Town - 14.
+The Town of Concord will continue to cooperate with public, private, and home schools in providing educational opportunities when appropriate.
+This could include encouraging use or rental of Town facilities by schools or home school groups to aid in providing learning opportunities or school sports-related activities. - 15.
+The Town will pursue written agreements heach community involved in a shared road maintenance effort.
 This would help to establish continuity as members of governing bodies change.
 These need not be legally binding documents but should at least serve to set down in writing the current verbal agreements (see 9.D.
-Town Road Maintenance for a list of current verbal agreements). - 15.
-The Town will regularly reevaluate its alternatives for snow-plowing services as contracts expire to ensure that the services are both adequate and cost-effective for the Town. - 16.
-The Town will continue to participate in the Local Bridge Assistance Program to ensure safe bridges and cost-effective bridge maintenance. - 17.
-The Town will continue to participate in the Town Road Improvement Program when appropriate to ensure safe, cost-effective repair of town roads. - 18.
+Town Road Maintenance for a list of current verbal agreements). - 16.
+The Town will regularly reevaluate its alternatives for snow-plowing services as contracts expire to ensure that the services are both adequate and cost-effective for the Town - 17.
+The Town will continue to participate in the Local Bridge Assistance Program to ensure safe bridges and cost-effective bridge maintenance. - 18.
+The Town will continue to participate in the Town Road Improvement Program when appropriate to ensure safe, cost-effective repair of town roads. - 19.
 The Town of Concord will continue to participate in the DNR's Glacial Heritage Area (GHA) project.
 The Town may consider appointing a citizen liaison to collect input from the Town, attend the planning meetings, and keep the Town informed as to the status of the project.
-The Town may also undertake to inform residents about the project either through information given at Town meetings or information included in mailings or in the annual Town newsletter (see 9.D.
-Cooperation with the DNR for more information). - 19.
-The Town of Concord will continue to use the services of the UW Extension when appropriate. - 20.
-The Town of Concord will continue to support and work with the UW Extension and the Rock River Coalition to determine the existence and extent of water quality and supply problems and to educate the public on these issues. - 21.
-The Town of Concord will continue to work with Jefferson County to develop a Natural Hazard Mitigation Plan. - 22.
+The Town may also undertake to inform residents about the project either through information given at Town meetings or information included in mailings or in the annual Town newsletter 9.D.
+Cooperation with the DNR for more information). - 20.
+The Town of Concord will continue to use the services of the UW Extension when appropriate. - 21.
+The Town of Concord will continue to support and work with the UW Extension and the Rock River Coalition to determine the existence and extent of water quality and supply problems and to educate the public on these issues. - 22.
+The Town of Concord will continue to work participate with Jefferson County when appropriate in the update of the County's to develop a Natural Hazard Mitigation Plan - 23.
 The Town of Concord will work with the Jefferson County Historic Sites Preservation Commission and the local Concord Historical Society on historic preservation issues.